nus-cs2103-AY2021S1/tp/docs/team/maguireong.md

   * What it does: Allows the user to edit a schedule’s details like a schedule’s updated session index, payment status, remark and weight.
   * Justification: This feature improves the product significantly because a user may have changes made to his schedules, therefore the app should provide a way to make update the changes to the schedule.
   * Highlights: This enhancement was similar to the edit session feature.
 However, the implementation was slightly different form the edit session feature and more variations of parameters were added to this feature.
-                Much consideration was put into this implementation for ease of usage of this feature, therefore more time was required to create this feature.
+                Much consideration was put into this implementation's design for ease of usage of this feature from the user's end, therefore more time was required to create this feature.
   * Credits: Credits to teammates Bennett and Dhafin for adding additional parameters that can be edited in the feature.

 <div style="page-break-after: always;"></div>